robbie-wasabi/youtext-py/README.md

-# YouTubeTranscriptSummarizer
+# Youtext PY

-YouTubeTranscriptSummarizer is a Python tool that fetches transcripts from YouTube videos and generates summaries using OpenAI's GPT-4o model.
+Youtext is a Python tool that fetches transcripts from YouTube videos and generates summaries using OpenAI's GPT-4o model.

 ## Features